“Let now these intimations come

 is empty; it can tell us nothing.
 See, e.g., "Clairvoyance".

-Note that Anthroposophists do not say that, at night, we merely dream of the spirit realm or angels.
+Note that Anthroposophists do not say that, at night, we merely visualize or fantasize about the spirit realm.
 They believe that at night we actually leave our physical bodies and go to the spirit worlds.
 Young children, they think, are especially adept at this.
 Children have "a close relationship with angels," and they "dream of them or have other experiences of them."
 The "other experiences" are not dreams, obviously — they are "real" out-of-body experiences.
 It is also important to note that, in Waldorf belief, angels are gods, not the attendants of a One and Only God.
 The Waldorf belief system is polytheistic.
 [See "Polytheism".]

 Here's something else to mull over.
 Anthroposophists cannot know that children have relationships with angels.
 The idea that children have ties to angels is a belief.
 It is a very nice belief, but it is not knowledge — it is a religious belief that Anthroposophists embrace.
 Waldorf teachers often bring this belief with them into the classroom.
 Waldorf schools are largely ruled by the religion of Anthroposophy.
 [See "Is Anthroposophy a Religion?"]
 If you yourself subscribe to the Anthroposophical faith, then you may be happy with what happens inside Waldorf classrooms.
 But if you don't...